valinsogna/valinsogna/README.md

 ### Hi there 👋

+Hi 👋, I'm Valeria

+Student of Data Science and Artificial Intelligence @ DSSC - Units

+🎓 BSc in Physics @ University of Milan
+📚 MSc in Data Science and Scientific Computing - AI
+📈 Interested in LLMs
+👩🏻‍💻 Passion for programming
+👯 I’m looking to find a internship in NLP
+⚡ Fun fact: I am a former amateur theater actress

+Contact: valinsogna@gmailcom

 <!--
 **valinsogna/valinsogna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.